idispatch75/roll20-character-sheets/Ironsworn/README.md

 You can copy/paste them to `roll-template-specs.js` if you make changes to one of the roll template.

 ### Limitations
-- Inputs in repeating sections (fieldsets) may not be handled properly
-- The repeating sections of the Shared sheet are not handled at all
 - Rolls are not interpreted, you can check your macros on the site in the chat
 - No i18n